 The help (question mark) button will show markers on key areas of the report with a short title or description of function or data displayed.

-Each active treasury future (meaning there is currently open interest in that contract) is displayed under their corresponding product group.
+Statistics for each active treasury future (meaning there is currently open interest in that contract) are displayed under their corresponding product group:

-This bubble section displays the currently selected contract with the key yield and DV01 (dollar value of a basis point) values based on the settlement prices of the future and the cheapest to deliver cash underlying.
+This bubble section displays the currently selected contract with the key yield and DV01 (dollar value of a basis point) values based on the settlement prices of the future for the cheapest-to-deliver and on-the-run cash underlying.
 This yield and DV01 can be used to approximate the yield of the future as the price changes throughout the day.

 The table shows the yield (and the difference from the yield for the future at settlement) for the current ATM strike and +/- 5 strikes around-the-money.
 Although there may be more than one expiration tied to the currently selected future.
 These yield values will be the same for each of these options since the calculation is based on the underlying tied to the option and not the option itself.
 The parity value (the difference between the strike and future price) is also displayed.
 This is present in order to give the user an idea of how much the yield may change based on movement in the underlying.